Skip to content

-The principles and key elements you'll see in this framework are amalgamation and distilation of different approaches we've met and tried over the years.
+The principles and key elements you'll see in this framework are an amalgamation and distillation of different approaches we've met and tried over the years.

 Chefs and programmers do the same things

-- they have to learn new approaches, new recipies,but they still have to customize them for their catering operation
+• they have to learn new approaches, new recipes, but they still have to customize them for their catering operation

-- they have their own language, they have no time for miscommunication, for long debates what is what
+• they have their own language, they have no time for miscommunication, for long debates about what is what

-Since we have insight into gastro operations, we describe our process with real life examples from restaurant, which is something even very fresh programmers can understand.
+Since we have insight into gastro operations, we describe our process with real-life examples from restaurants, which is something even very fresh programmers can understand.

 If the thing you do feels too complex to explain, it's probably overengineered and you should rethink your approach.
 Be like Erlang OTP, keep it simple and it will last.